 So what does that look like on a daily basis?
 Glad you asked!
 Let's take a look:

-You come in the morning with a full inbox--a candidate needs to reschedule, another one is excited to move forward but you’re still anxiously waiting to hear back from the Frontend Manager you made an offer to yesterday!
+You come in the morning with a full inbox--a candidate needs to reschedule, another one is excited to move forward but you’re still anxiously waiting to hear back from the Technical Program Manager you made an offer to yesterday!
 You go through your morning routine: reviewing inbound applications, looking at new profiles on Hired and making sure your pipelines are all updated.
 Phew, inbox is at zero--for now.

 You open up LinkedIn Recruiter and start a new boolean search for NYC engineers that have experience with React--there’s 2 Frontend openings that you’ve been scouring profiles for the past 2 months, that needed to be filled yesterday.

 You send off inmails to everyone you’ve found, and realize it’s time for your first call of the day.
 Today isn’t too bad, you have 6 phone screens.
 Hopefully at least 4 of them are quality so you can move them forward to the hiring manager.

 There are 2 Content Marketers onsite today, meeting with the team and the coordinator’s already ushering them in now.
 Hopefully things go well, since the Head of Marketing was excited for both!